Simple DIY Decorations for Fall

 Our Succulent Pumpkin Centerpiece is simple to put together and you might just have the supplies to make one already in your home.
 Let’s walk through how to make one.

 Did you know you can just cut most succulents off at the base, and they will reroot wherever they are put?
 True story!

 And did you know they don’t need traditional soil to grow?
-They can grow in sand or even moss, like we are going to do here.
+They can grow in sand or even in moss as we are going to do here.

 Remove the soil from the base of the succulent gently with your fingers.
 Then cut away most of the side roots and soil.
-You can even trim the stem down a bit if needed too
+You can even trim the stem down a bit if needed.

-Add hot glue to the side of the stem
+Add a strip of hot glue to the side of the succulent stem.

 Push the glued stem down into the position you would like the succulent to stay.
-Hold for a few seconds so the plant stays put until the glue dries
+Hold for a few seconds so that the plant stays put until the glue dries.

-After the pumpkin top is filled with the larger plants, start filling in with the trailing type succulents
+Continue the process until the top is filled with the larger plants, then start adding in trailing types of succulents.

-Keep your arrangments fresh by using a spray bottle and lightly misting them once a day.
+Keep your arrangements fresh by using a spray bottle and lightly misting the succulents and moss once a day.